Señorita México

-Señorita México was the name of a national beauty pageant in Mexico, celebrated since 1952 to 2003, was the official pageant responsible for sending the country's representatives to the Miss Universe, Miss World, Miss International and other international pageants.
+Señorita México was the name of a national beauty pageant in Mexico.
+From 1952 to 2003, it was the official pageant responsible for sending Mexico's representatives to Miss Universe, Miss World, Miss International and other international pageants.

+History

-After the crowning of Lupita Jones, as Mexico's first Miss Universe, a dispute between Miss Jones and the pageant organizers over overdued prizes, led to a break of the longtime association between the pageant and the broadcast network Televisa.
+Lupita Jones was Mexico's first Miss Universe, a dispute between Jones and the pageant organizers, led to a break between the pageant and the broadcast network Televisa.
 When the pageant moved to TV Azteca network, a competing pageant called "Nuestra Belleza México" was created, later directed by Miss Jones with the sponsorship of Televisa TV Network.

-In 1994, Señorita México lost the bid to Nuestra Belleza México to be the official pageant for the Miss Universe pageant.
-Later Nuestra Belleza México also obtained the rights of sending Mexico's delegates to Miss World and Miss International.
+In 1994, Señorita México fail to gain the rights to Nuestra Belleza México, to be the official pageant for Miss Universe.
+Later Nuestra Belleza México obtained the rights to send Mexico's contestants to Miss World and Miss International.

 Representatives at major international pageants

-Below are the names of the annual titleholders of Señorita México, listed in ascending order, the states they represented during their national crowning or assignment and their final placements in Miss Universe after their participation.
+This list of annual titleholders of Señorita México, is listed in ascending order, the states they represented during their national crowning or assignment and their final placements in Miss Universe after their participation.